wordsmith-ai/hello-wordsmith/README.md

 4. `pip install git+https://github.com/wordsmith-ai/hello-wordsmith -q` // Install the hello-wordsmith package, suppressing output with the -q flag.
 Remove this flag to see install progress
 5. `export OPENAI_API_KEY="sk-..."` // Export your OpenAI key
 6. `hello-wordsmith -q 'What is article III about?'` // Send a single question, and wait for the answer to arrive using the RAG
-7. `hello-wordsmith` // Start the interactive assistant to ask questions and answers:
+7. `hello-wordsmith --chunk-size 256 --chunk-overlap 64` // Start the interactive assistant to ask questions and answers:

 <img width="509" alt="example" src="https://github.com/wordsmith-ai/hello-wordsmith/assets/1094502/beb3df38-734f-49b0-9d46-5d6386779e71">

 **Explore**:\
 As you can see, this repo is an extremely simplistic first step towards building a RAG system on your data.
 You can open up these files and explore how changing parameters like chunk size, or the embedding model that we use, can influence the performance of the system.
-This is the beginning of a grand journey!